pongpisit/cloudflare-workers-workshop/complete-app/README.md

 # Complete App - Ready to Deploy

-This is a complete Cloudflare Workers app with AI Chat and Image Gallery.
+This is a complete Cloudflare Workers app with AI Chat and Image/Video Gallery.

 ## Quick Deploy